 STEP 7.
 Sand and apply timber oil

-After you finish assembly of a whole unit, give it a nice sand with 220 grit paper.
+After you finish the assembly of a whole unit, give it nice sand with 220 grit paper.

 Right after that, wipe off all the access and apply timber oil.
 At first, I got the transparent cider, but it didn't work in my space.
 It's a lovely color, but with so many other colors on the patio, bright orange feels a bit excessive.
 So I switched to the clear coat of exterior sealer, and I think it was a perfect choice for our DIY outdoor sofa.